Fastlove: Critical reception

 Entertainment Weekly's Jim Farber gave the song an "A".
 He stated, "It took real guts to release a salute to a one-night stand in this, the era of abstinence," also praising its "devilishly seductive bass" and "sleekly probing horns".
-Farber concluded his review by calling the track "best slow-groove dance record since Lisa Stansfield's 'All Around the World'."
-Irish newspaper Evening Herald said it is "very like" his 1992 hit "Too Funky", adding that it "restores George to his rightful place as purveyor of whiteboy R&B to a middle-class audience."
-Hans-Petter Kjøge from Norwegian newspaper Fredrikstad Blad described it as "quality pop of the best brand."
-Swedish newspaper Göteborgs-Tidningen said it is "nicely funky".
-A reviewer from Music & Media called it a "uncomplicated, good-time funky dance track in which the repetition of the title has a lasting effect."
-They also commented that the production and atmosphere is "owing much to late-'70s disco grooves".
-Music Week rated it five out of five, adding that "it's got all the right ingredients for Top 10 success — Michael's crooning vocals over an uptempo dancey beat.
+Farber concluded his review saying the track is the "best slow-groove dance record since Lisa Stansfield's 'All Around the World'."
+Irish Evening Herald said it is "very like" his 1992 hit "Too Funky", adding that it "restores George to his rightful place as purveyor of whiteboy R&B to a middle-class audience."
+Hans-Petter Kjøge from Norwegian Fredrikstad Blad named it "quality pop of the best brand."
+Swedish Göteborgs-Tidningen complimented it as "nicely funky".
+Paul Lester from Melody Maker praised it as an "excellent swing/funk number" and "a neat reminder that Michael's old group Wham! began life as members of the music press-credible radical dance faction".
+A reviewer from Music & Media called it a "uncomplicated, good-time funky dance track in which the repetition of the title has a lasting effect", and noted that the production and atmosphere is "owing much to late-'70s disco grooves".
+Music Week gave "Fastlove" a top score of five out of five, writing that "it's got all the right ingredients for Top 10 success—Michael's crooning vocals over an uptempo dancey beat.
 Radio play is already substantial."
 Victoria Segal from NME noted "the thrill-stalking emptiness" of the song.
-Writing about the album for Rolling Stone, Al Weisel called it a "bouncy disco concoction", that is "flavored with Dr. Dre-style whistling synths."
+Writing about the album for Rolling Stone, Al Weisel called it a "bouncy disco concoction" that is "flavored with Dr. Dre-style whistling synths."

 Michael E. Ross from Salon Magazine said that Michael "gets back to bold, bumptious funk, the singer clearly reveling in those buoyant rhythms of the not-too-distant past."
-In 2014, Brendon Veevers from British webzine Renowned for Sound ranked the song at number 4 on his "Top 10 George Michael Hits" list, stating: "[The song] is a slick, ultra-modern dance-pop track that sits quite contrasting to the rest of the Older tracks but has held up exceptionally well over the past almost-20 years since it was offered to us."
-In 2017, Dave Fawbert of ShortList Magazine called Fastlove "one of the greatest songs ever made", noting that, at a time when Britpop was at its height "George Michael decided to completely ignore it and release a truly slinky R&B/soul number which announced, with the utmost style, that he would be just as relevant in the '90s as he had been in the '80s."
+In 2014, Brendon Veevers from British webzine Renowned for Sound ranked the song at number four on his "Top 10 George Michael Hits" list, saying, "[The song] is a slick, ultra-modern dance-pop track that sits quite contrasting to the rest of the Older tracks but has held up exceptionally well over the past almost-20 years since it was offered to us."
+In 2017, Dave Fawbert of ShortList called Fastlove "one of the greatest songs ever made", noting that, at a time when Britpop was at its height "George Michael decided to completely ignore it and release a truly slinky R&B/soul number which announced, with the utmost style, that he would be just as relevant in the '90s as he had been in the '80s."
 He was also full of praise for Fastlove Part II, although criticized the "Summer Mix" of the song as lacking "the fruity bass of the original".
-Fawbert later produced a half-hour version of Fastlove as a homage.
+Fawbert later produced a half-hour version of "Fastlove" as a homage.

-This song was featured in and a part of the soundtrack for the 2019 film Last Christmas.